Shall I compare thee to a summer’s day?

 Analysis of Literary Devices Used in Shall I compare thee to a summer’s day?

-- Assonance: Assonance is the repetition of vowel sounds in the same line.
-For example, the sound of /ou/ in “Nor lose possession of that fair thou ow’st”.
+- Assonance – The repetition of vowel sounds within words.
+For example, the line “Nor lose possession of that fair thou ow’st” repeats the ‘o’ sound, creating a musical effect.

-- Consonance: Consonance is the repetition of consonant sounds in the same line.
-For example, as the sound of /r/ in “Nor shall death brag thou wand’rest in his shade” and the sound of /s/ in “So long lives this, and this gives life to thee.”
+- Consonance – The repetition of consonant sounds within words or at the ends of words.
+The repeated ‘r’ sound in “Nor shall death brag thou wand’rest in his shade” and the ‘s’ sound in “So long lives this, and this gives life to thee” contribute to the poem’s sonic texture.

-- Imagery: Imagery is used to make readers perceive things involving their five senses.
-For example, “Rough winds do shake the darling buds of May” and “But thy eternal summer shall not fade.”
+- Imagery – Shakespeare uses vivid descriptions to create sensory experiences.
+Lines such as “Rough winds do shake the darling buds of May” and “But thy eternal summer shall not fade” paint clear pictures in the reader’s mind.

-- Personification: Personification is to give human qualities to inanimate objects.
-For example, “Rough winds do shake the darling buds of May.”
+- Personification – Giving human qualities to non‑human elements.
+In “Rough winds do shake the darling buds of May,” the wind is portrayed as actively shaking the buds.

 Analysis of Poetic Devices Used in Shall I compare thee to a summer’s day?